-Layers is a 3-day conference during WWDC to talk about design, celebrate our industry, and eat snacks.
+Layers is a 3-day conference during WWDC to talk about design, technology, and eat snacks.

 Can't wait?
 Check out these awesome videos of our past talks.